HarshitMeena85/Voice-Commands-Extension-For-Chrome/README.md

-# Voice Tab Controller
+# Voice Commands Extension for Chrome

-**Voice Tab Controller** is a Chrome extension that lets you control your browser with your voice — including customizable commands to open any website.
+**Voice Commands Extension for Chrome** is a Chrome extension that lets you control your browser with your voice — including customizable commands to open any website.

 ---